Workplace Stress Is a Signal — We Help Organizations Respond With Clarity

 In many organizations, workplace stress is treated as an individual issue — something employees need to manage better, or a temporary side effect of demanding work.

-But when stress becomes persistent, widespread, or concentrated in specific teams or roles, it is rarely a personal problem.
+But when stress becomes persistent, widespread, or consistently concentrated in specific teams or roles, it is rarely a personal problem.

 It is usually a signal.

-A signal that demands, expectations, or pressures within the organization have exceeded what people and systems can sustainably handle.
+A signal that demands, expectations, or pressures within the organization have exceeded what people and organizational systems can sustainably handle.

 This kind of stress doesn’t stay invisible.
-Over time, it tends to surface as reduced engagement, recurring conflicts, absenteeism, turnover, decision fatigue, or declining quality — even in teams that are skilled, motivated, and committed.
+Over time, it tends to surface as recurring conflicts, reduced engagement, decision fatigue, absenteeism, turnover, or declining quality — even in teams that are skilled, motivated, and committed.

 Addressing workplace stress effectively doesn’t start with perks, resilience slogans, or generic wellbeing programs.